yuegao04/docs/docs/application/graph.md

 # Dependency Graph

 You can view the topology of deployed services and resources through the dependency graph.
-Seal provides dependency graphs at two levels: environment and service.
+Walrus provides dependency graphs at two levels: environment and service.

 ## Environment Dependency Graph